Identification-aware Markov chain Monte Carlo: Introduction

 Despite their widespread use in econometrics, popular algorithms such as MH, HMC, and SMC\footnote{Although SMC is not technically an MCMC method, the implementation by \cite{herbst2014sequential} applies a local MCMC step to each particle, integrating MCMC techniques into the SMC framework.} often struggle to explore complex posterior surfaces thoroughly.
-In particular, these methods can fail to traverse low-density regions separating multiple modes, can suffer from slow mixing in high-dimensional spaces, and may also provide little guidance in areas of weak identification or flat likelihoods.
-Several strategies have been proposed to alleviate these issues, most notably tempering techniques, like simulated or parallel tempering, that flatten the target distribution to facilitate movement between modes, and mode-jumping methods that rely on either prior knowledge of mode locations or extensive presampling.
-However, these remedies come with drawbacks of their own: tempering often requires careful tuning of intermediate distributions and can remain computationally expensive in large-scale problems, while mode-jumping typically depends on substantial a priori information.
+These methods can fail to traverse low-density regions separating multiple modes, can suffer from slow mixing in high-dimensional spaces, provide little guidance in flat or weakly identified regions.
+Several strategies have been proposed to alleviate these issues, including \textit{tempering} methods that flatten the target distribution to facilitate movement between modes, and \textit{mode-jumping} techniques that rely on either prior knowledge of mode locations or extensive presampling.
+Both approaches come with substantial costs: tempering often requires careful tuning of intermediate distributions and can remain computationally expensive in large-scale problems, while mode-jumping typically depends on substantial a priori information.
 Moreover, the challenges of multi-modality, high dimensionality, and flat or ill-conditioned likelihood regions compound one another, making it even harder to design robust, general-purpose samplers.
 As a result, determining how best to navigate unknown distributions that combine these features remains an open and active area of research.